Configuring "What's Here" Datasets

 • always returns a result when the user clicks on the map, regardless of whether the 'Properties' layer (above) is turned on or not

-• is not listed in the layer panel
+• can be hidden from the layer panel

 • configuration: